ll7/scenario_runner/Docs/Record_your_test_case_and_evaluate_it.md

 ```

 ### Information Output
+In Contrast to Record and Replay you only have to execute Carla as a preparation to execute the following commands.

 This will show all the information recorded in file.
 It has two modes of detail, by default it only shows the frames where some event is recorded, the second is showing info about all frames (all positions and trafficlight states).
 ```
 show_recorder_file_info.py <param> "<name>"